legumeinfo/website-ui-specs/allele-search/README.md

 Here is fasta-api:
 [https://github.com/soybase/fasta-api](https://app.soybase.org/api/fasta-api/docs)

+### Note from Steven ...
-Note from Steven, with commandline prototype implementations that illustrate input data and options and output.
+... with commandline prototype implementations that illustrate input data and options and output.

 These scripts require the pysam library, which can be installed with e.g.
 `pip install pysam`